 - Cover leftover cake tightly and store in the refrigerator for up to 5 days.
 Because of the fresh fruit, this cake is best within the first couple days.

-Make ahead tip: Freeze baked and cooled cake for up to 3 months.
-Bring to room temperature and dust with confectioners' sugar, if desired, before serving.
+- Make Ahead Instructions: Freeze baked and cooled cake for up to 3 months.
+Bring to room temperature and dust with confectioners’ sugar, if desired, before serving.

-*Sour cream is a key ingredient in this cake.
-I don't suggest subbing the sour cream with a liquid-- plain full-fat yogurt would work though.
-But don't remove the fat from this cake by using a lower fat yogurt or sour cream alternative.
+- Sour Cream: Sour cream is a key ingredient in this cake.
+I don’t suggest subbing the sour cream with a liquid—plain full-fat yogurt would work though.
+But don’t remove the fat from this cake by using a lower fat yogurt or sour cream alternative.
 Fat = flavor!
-We don't want to skimp there!
+We don’t want to skimp there!